francescomaiomascio/francescomaiomascio/README.md

 and durable state — without inference or guesswork.

-Python is the medium I use to express this discipline: to model control flow, lifecycle phases, and state transitions explicitly.
+Python is the medium I use to express this discipline: explicit control flow, lifecycle phases, and state transitions.
-I avoid agent frameworks and implicit schedulers, because they trade convenience for opacity.
+I avoid agent frameworks and implicit schedulers;
+they trade convenience for opacity.

 > [!TIP]
 > *Models suggest.
 Code authorizes.
 State changes only by rule.*

 Persistence is treated as part of system semantics.
-**SQLite / SQL** and **DuckDB** anchor execution in durable state, enable recovery, and make post-hoc reasoning possible.
+**SQLite / SQL** and **DuckDB** anchor execution in durable state and make post-hoc reasoning possible.

-Semantic indexing and vector search (*sentence-transformers + FAISS / Chroma*) may inform decisions, but never drive control flow.
+Semantic indexing (*sentence-transformers + FAISS / Chroma*) may inform decisions, but never drive control flow.